 This appliance incorporates an integrated modulating control that senses the load necessary to heat a structure and therefore uses less fuel than a conventional fixed firing rate boiler when there is a lower than peak demand for heat.
-The control senses the supply water, return water, and outside air temperatures if the outside air sensor is connected and calculates the load on the system.
+The control senses the supply water, return water, and outside air temperatures and calculates the load on the system.
 It then adjusts the firing rate to deliver the amount of heat that is needed at that particular time.

-NTC Sensors
+NTC SENSORS